RadLuli/Ampersand/DEFS/meshes.md

 When an electronic text document is imported into the Format, its index/TOC is copied to a mesh, and its ISBN (if available) is queried to manage its position in the [information landscape](landscape.md), and whether there are already any references to it or its authors.

+Scanned formats (.djvu, photocopy PDFs etc) can be digitized but will not generate automatic meshes.
+These formats are, gladly, increasingly uncommon.

+## Annotations

+User **annotations**, when written or drawn, should be made in **<span style="color:#18ffff">color</span>** to speed up content identification and recall.
+They can be made on:
+- Typed text
+- Dictated text
+- Manuscript
+- Audio recordings
+- Photos
+- Video recordings
+- Drawings
+- Links

 ## Scrapbooks and private meshes